Frequently Asked Questions

 At Cal West Law, our mission is to help give you a fresh start.
 We have

-been providing personalized bankruptcy services for clients in Los Angeles and throughout Southern California for more than 24 years,
+been providing personalized bankruptcy services for clients in Woodland Hills and throughout Southern California for more than 24 years,

 and we have seen it all.
 No matter how large and messy your current financial